Waterfowl hunt opener conditions

 • Unit 1: Pondweed growth is great on the main impoundment and excellent in the secondary impoundments.
 Over 1,000 acres of phragmites on the east side of the open water have been successfully grazed, but not as good as years past.
 The cattle were playing catch up after last year to open up the area and did a much better job than last year.
 West of Unit 1 there was cattle grazing and the area is very open.

 • Unit 3: Pondweed growth is excellent this year.
 Cattle have grazed the east side of the open water.
 Be advised that the rest area is in place on Unit 3.
 The rest area is very well posted and there is absolutely no trespassing allowed in this area.
 The rest area consists of the two small impoundments that are on the south side of the road as you head to the Unit 3 boat launch.
+All phragmites east of the open water were sprayed by helicopter.
+Managers are hoping to burn the area in the spring.
+All phragmites west of the dike were also sprayed by helicopter.
+Managers are hoping to burn this area as well in the spring.

-• Weber Delta: South Weber Delta was much drier this summer than last year and is in fair condition.
+• Weber Delta: South Weber Delta was much drier this summer than last year and is in good condition.
 There is water in the river impoundment and most ponds at the north entrance.
 Sago pondweed growth was great in this area.

 Access: All outer gates to lower parking lots and boat launches will be open on Thursday, Sept.
-19. There is good vehicle access with most roadways and parking lots mowed and in good shape.
+18. There is good vehicle access with most roadways and parking lots mowed and in good shape.
 Most access roads will be graded by the general opener.

 Unit 1 boat channel into main impoundments is clear and usable.
 The Unit 3 boat channel will be clear and usable.